Preston-Jake/Urban-Shire/README.md

 npm start

-Description: UrbanShire is an application that shows users their net anuall C02 emissions and offers solutions reduce their carbon footprint.
+Description: UrbanShire is an application that shows users their net annual C02 emissions and offers solutions to reduce their carbon footprint.

 Plan:
 UrbanShire (MVP)